Darnell King: Career

 On February 6, 2018, King made the move to United Soccer League side San Antonio FC.
 King earned a spot on the All-League team at the end of 2018.

 King signed with Nashville SC on December 4, 2018, rejoining former Rowdies teammate Matt Pickens.
 He then signed with Phoenix Rising FC on December 18, 2019.

+Following a 2023 USL Championship season that saw Phoenix win the league, King announced his retirement on January 4, 2024.
+He transitioned to a coaching role with Phoenix Rising.

+Ahead of Phoenix Rising’s week 4 clash of the 2025 USL Championship season against Monterey Bay, nine players were out with injuries.
+King was called up to the squad, as he would then come off the bench in the 69th minute after Phoenix were down to nine men.
+The match ended in a 3-1 loss for Phoenix.